SQream/sqream_docs/operational_guides/foreign_tables.rst

 * :ref:`hdfs` (e.g. ``hdfs://hadoop-nn.piedpiper.com/rhendricks/*.csv``)

-Using External Tables - A Practical Example
+Using foreign tables - a practical example
 ==============================================
-Use an external table to stage data before loading from CSV, Parquet or ORC files.
+Use a foreign table to stage data before loading from CSV, Parquet or ORC files.

 Planning for Data Staging
 --------------------------------